larsimmisch/pyalsaaudio/doc/libalsaaudio.rst

      the `device` keyword argument is ignored. ``0`` is the first hardware sound card.

+     **Note:** This should not be used, as it bypasses most of ALSA's configuration.

    * *device* - the name of the device on which the mixer resides.
 The default is ``'default'``.